sjudge-eng/TSWD-portfolio/final-project-part-two.md

 [WA Collision Analysis Tool](https://collisionanalysistool.wsp.wa.gov/Query/SearchCriteria)

 ## AI acknowledgements
 AI has been instrumental in bringing this story to life.
 AI has helped with idea generation, specifically on what aspects of my current story may be lacking and how the interview responses identify areas of improvement.
 AI also has been very helpful in getting the most out of Tableau, I do not have much experience with this tool so with AI I can tell it what image/visualization I want to express and AI instructs me on exactly what measures to put where.
-AI has also been very helpful in the obtaining of very niche information, specifically the WA Collision Analysis tool.
+AI has also been very helpful in the obtaining of very niche information, specifically the WA Collision Analysis tool as well as some of the articles detailing the Mayor's words on pedestrian safety.